 The park is dominated by the prettiest rapids in Helsinki and the Mätäjoki creek, which has been widened to create a pleasant pond circled by wooden pathways.
 There is a wooden terrace near the small waterfall where one can sit and watch the rapids, and there is also a bridge right in front of the waterfall.
 This is a very popular part of the park.
 Stone steps lead up to the top of the waterfall, and you can cross the creek by hopping over the concrete slabs.
 In wintertime the waterfall partially freezes, each year creating a unique natural work of art.
 In 2000, to mark the city’s 450th anniversary, Helsingin Energia illuminated the waterfall.

-The tunnel beneath Pitäjänmäentie is decorated with mosaic lizard patterns that were part of the Mätäjoki Art Project in 2001.
 An abundance of natural vegetation grows along the banks of the creek, including Purple loosestrife (Lythrum salicaria) and bulrush (Typha).
 On the upper western slope of the park there is a gazebo that was requested by local residents.
 The open lawns in the park can be used for sunbathing and playing games.
-On the very western edge of the park, a slightly scary narrow tunnel leads under Pitäjänmäentie to the Tali allotment gardens.
+The small tiny tunnel under Pitäjänmäki road to Tali colonial garden and Pajamäki was rebuilt to a good size underpassage while building of Joker Light Rail, year 2021.

 Civil defence shelters have been built beneath the hill.